maschkef/little-linux-helper/docs/lib/doc_config.md

 - Maintain configuration file structure

 **Features:**
-- **Template-based**: Uses example file as template, updates values
+- **Fragment-first**: Updates the dedicated fragment files in `config/general.d/` while keeping comments and metadata intact
+- **Legacy support**: Falls back to regenerating `config/general.conf` from its template when fragments are not available
-- **Selective updates**: Updates only specified configuration variables
+- **Selective updates**: Touches only the variables managed by the helper
 - **Directory creation**: Ensures configuration directory exists
 - **Backup handling**: Can preserve existing configuration structure

 **Side Effects:**
 - Creates `$LH_CONFIG_DIR` directory if needed
-- Updates general configuration file
+- Ensures fragment files exist (copying from `config/general.d.example/` when necessary) before updating their assignments
+- Regenerates the legacy monolithic file when running on older setups
 - Logs configuration save operation

 **Dependencies:**